 Other details added to the model came mostly from the scrap box.
 A terminal cap from a 6V battery became the siren, and the light bar was made from pieces of a bicycle reflector.
-I used stick-on letters (left over from before the days when I started using the computer to make all my labels) painted yellow, and made the hose reel from a piece of plastic skipping rope on a spool.
-The fire extinguisher is a dollar-store toy, painted to match the extinguishers in the prototype photo.
+I used stick-on letters (left over from before the days when I started using the computer to make labels) painted yellow, and made the hose reel from a piece of plastic jump rope on a spool.

 For a two-evening project, I'm quite pleased with my one-of-a-kind model. -- Derek Redmond

-See also more Fire Service Jeep Toys and prototype Fire Service Jeeps.
+See more Fire Service Jeep Toys and prototype Fire Service Jeeps.